 Cryptocurrencies are decentralized, which means that they are not subject to government or financial institution control.
-In addition, they are often used as an investment, as they have the potential to appreciate in value.
+In addition, they are often used as investments, as they have the potential to appreciate in value.

-Cryptocurrency is newer to the scene so the jury is still out whether they are a true inflation hedge to combat rising interest rates and a volatile stock market.
-But many Bitcoin maximalists believe fiats allow too much price manipulation from big governments and Bitcoin will be the only digital currency needed in the future.
+Cryptocurrency is newer to the scene, so the jury is still out on whether it is a true inflation hedge to combat rising interest rates and a volatile stock market.
+But many Bitcoin maximalists believe fiats allow too much price manipulation from big governments, and Bitcoin will be the only digital currency needed in the future.

 That’s why Bitcoin is the most well-known cryptocurrency, but there are many others, such as Ethereum, Litecoin, and Ripple.